Al Lucas (American football): Professional football career

+NFL career statistics

 Death

 On April 10, 2005, in a game against the New York Dragons, Lucas tackled Corey Johnson during a kickoff return with 10:17 to go in the first quarter.
 Replays showed that Johnson's knee hit Lucas' helmet, and Lucas did not move again after falling to the ground.
 Later replays and reports showed nothing abnormal on the play.
 Dr. William Lang, the team physician, attempted to revive him on the field.
 He appeared to suffer a spinal cord injury.
 After being treated for approximately a half an hour at the Staples Center, Lucas was rushed to nearby California Hospital Medical Center, where he was pronounced dead at 1:28pm PDT.
 It is unknown whether Lucas died on the field, or after treatment failed.
 An autopsy revealed that he died of blunt force trauma and an upper spinal cord injury.

 Approximately half an hour after the game concluded, Lucas's death was confirmed by Avengers' primary team physician, Luga Podesta, who stated, "During the game today, Al Lucas suffered a presumed spinal cord injury and was brought to California Hospital Medical Center where all attempts to revive him were unsuccessful.
 He was pronounced dead at 1:28 p.m."